wjakob/nanobind/docs/api_core.rst

       explain it in docstrings and stubs (``str(value)``) does not produce acceptable output.

+   .. cpp:function:: arg &lock(bool value = true)

+      Set a flag noting that this argument must be locked when dispatching a function call in free-threaded Python extensions.
+It does nothing in regular GIL-protected extensions.

 .. cpp:struct:: is_method

    Indicate that the bound function is a method.